sachinsdate/starbucks-and-house-prices/README.md

 ![TWFE donuts](images/Table2.jpg)

 All p-values are much less than 0.05.
 H0 (zero pre-trend coefficients) is strongly rejected after dropping the coefficients at $\tau$= -1, [-1, -2], and [-1, -2, -3].
-So we reject the possibility that anticipation is the only reason house prices increase beyond matched controls in neighborhoods that eventually receive a Starbuck entry.
+So, we reject the possibility that anticipation is the only reason house prices increase beyond matched controls in neighborhoods that eventually receive a Starbuck entry.

 ## Why are ZIP FEs left out of the TWFE model?